 Let's start by discussing the ingredients in this soft gingerbread cookie recipe.
 Since we bake so many cookies (like these cut-out sugar cookies, chocolate chip cookies, snickerdoodle cookies, peanut butter blossoms, etc. etc.) this recipe yields 1 dozen gingerbread cookies.
 You absolutely can double the ingredients to make more!

-- All-purpose flour.
-I bake with unbleached, purpose flour!
-You can try using an all-purpose gluten-free flour blend to make these cookies gluten-free.
+• All-purpose flour.
+Use an all-purpose gluten-free flour blend to make these cookies gluten-free.

-- Spices (ginger, cinnamon & cloves).
+• Spices (ginger, cinnamon & cloves).
 The quality and freshness of the spices you use will matter in the final outcome of these soft gingerbread cookies.
-I believe I have worked out the perfect ratio of sweet and spicy, but you can adjust them to your liking if necessary.
+I believe I have worked out the perfect ratio of sweet and spicy, but you can adjust them to your liking.

 I love this gingerbread cookie recipe because it's SO easy to make!
 It does need to be chilled, but I love that because I usually make the dough the day before I want to bake the cookies!
 Which on a busy day of Christmas cookie making helps check one more batch of dough off the list!